Datttta/MyArch/README.md

 cd dotfiles
 ```

-then use GNU stow to create symlinks
+then use GNU stow to create symlinks (If it doesn't work use "stow" for each file, e.g. stow hyprland kitty rofi...

 ```
 Stow *